lelaniparker/mern-frontend/README.md

 ### Chai

 Chai is an assertion library that helps us write tests in a more readable manner.
+This was used with Mocha.

 ### Cross-Origin Resource Sharing